-Reset: Press and release the recessed reset button with a paper clip or thin object.
+Reset: Press and release the reset button with a paper clip or thin object.
 Wait for the Network Camera to reboot.

-Restore: Press and hold the recessed reset button until the status LED rapidly blinks.
+Restore: Press and hold the reset button for a few seconds.
 Note that all settings will be restored to factory default.
-Upon successful restore, the status LED will blink green and red during normal operation.